netdevjamie/notesapp/README.md

 __Installation Instructions__ : Clone this repository, open solution with Visual Studio 2019 on Mac or Windows and run.

-** note... to navigate to specific note use a url like so to access the first note: (localhost:portNumber/api/note/1)

 __Build a Notes App__
 __Acceptance Criteria__:
 There should be a list of all notes.